 Chair: M. Dougherty

-Associate Chairs and Directors: R. Slevc (Associate Chair of Graduate Studies), K. O’Brien (Associate Chair of Undergraduate Studies), N. Salahuddin (Director of Undergraduate Studies)
+Associate Chairs and Directors: R. Slevc (Associate Chair of Graduate Studies), K. O’Brien (Associate Chair of Undergraduate Studies), N. Salahuddin (Assistant Chair of Equity and Inclusion & Director of Undergraduate Studies)

-Lecturers: B. Jones, M. Kearney, S. Roberts, N. Salahuddin, D. Selterman, T. Tomlinson
+Lecturers: A. Chicoli, B. Jones, M. Kearney, A. Navarro Cebrian, S. Roberts, N. Salahuddin, C. Seitz-Brown, D. Selterman, T. Tomlinson

 The Department of Psychology's Office of Undergraduate Studies has three full-time academic advisors to assist you every step of the way.
 Advising is not mandatory, but we encourage all students to schedule an appointment at least once a semester, particularly first year freshmen, new psychology majors, and first semester transfer students to take advantage of advising.
 Advisors are located in the Biology-Psychology Building Room 1121.